 Occasionally, we offer what we call "institutes," which are multi-session and/or multi-day hands-on learning experiences, on topics of interest to a broad range of educators.
 Sessions are structured sequentially, and involve both structured learning time and unstructured work time, so that participants can learn from one another, not just from Center staff or facilitators.
 Examples of recently-developed institutes include the Online Teaching and Learning Institute and the Winter Institute.

-Important to note: Each session of OTLI is capped at 12 participants to maintain the quality of attention and high level of interaction within the Institute.
-Furthermore, registration fills up early (so you may be placed on a waitlist), and preference is given to those full-time teaching faculty members who have not already gone through the Institute, are planning to teach an online or blended course in the next two semesters, and represent a cross-section of faculty from different departments, schools, and programs at Saint Louis University so as to foster an interdisciplinary cohort interested in exploring effective practices and pedagogy for teaching online.
+NB: Each session of OTLI is capped at 12 participants to maintain the quality of individualized attention as well as a high level of participant interaction within the Institute.
+Registration priority is given to those full-time teaching faculty members who are planning to teach an online or blended course in the next two semesters and who have not already gone through the Institute.
+In each OTLI session, we aim to create a group of faculty who represent a cross-section of different departments, schools, and programs at Saint Louis University so as to foster an interdisciplinary cohort interested in exploring effective practices and pedagogy for teaching online.

 This annual event is a full-day series of workshops and presentations, typically held on the Thursday before spring classes begin.
 The Winter Institute has a different focus each year.
 Past Winter Institutes have focused on The Art and Science of Learning, Engaging All Learners in the 21st Century, Writing to Learn at a Jesuit Institution, and Teaching at a Jesuit Institution: Informing Our Practice.